dnmfarrell/jp/README.md

 Indeed this is the definition of the `.reva` macro.

-#### .collect
-Creates a new array, pops every stack item appending it to the array and pushes the array.

-    jp '"octocat"' '"atom"' '"electron"' '"api"' .collect
-    [
-      "api",
-      "electron",
-      "atom",
-      "octocat"
-    ]

 #### .fromstr
 Pops a string off the stack, strips its outer quotes and re-parses it as JSON.
 This can be used to cast a valid JSON string into any other JSON type.
 As `.ex` command output is always treated as strings, the two commands often go together: